- Setting Up Email Submissions

 - Claiming Submissions

 Important Notice-Email Intake Availability: Email Intake is only available for customers with a Vulnerability Disclosure Program (VDP).
-If you are considering using Email Intake, please contact your Account Manager or send an email to firstname.lastname@example.org.
+If you are considering using Email Intake, contact your Account Manager or send an email to firstname.lastname@example.org so that your account can be provisioned with an email address.

 Setting Up Email Submissions

-Once you’re all set up, all you have to do is share the email address through your regular disclosure channels, such as your security webpage or disclosure program.
+You can share this email address through your regular disclosure channels, such as your security webpage or disclosure program.
 When someone reports a bug to the email address, a submission will be automatically created in Crowdcontrol for you to review.

-You will know Email Intake is enabled when you see the following message on the Email Intake Integration Settings page: Please contact firstname.lastname@example.org to disable this integration (See Image Below)
+You will know Email Intake is enabled when you see Connected in the Integrations page:

-To help you track and reward submissions sent to an email other than the one provisioned by Bugcrowd, you can enable forwarding support.
-Forwarding support enables you to send a claim ticket to the original sender of the email.
+To help you track and reward submissions sent to an email other than the one provisioned by Bugcrowd, you can enable forwarding emails so that the claim ticket is sent to the original sender of the email.

 For example, if your support organization receives an email that details a vulnerability, they can forward it to the provisioned email (for example,